-Education was a constant theme in conversations with my mother during the era of Jim Crow laws.
+Education was a theme of conversation during the era of Jim Crow laws.

 Brown v the Board of Education & the Civil Rights Movement

-Jim Crow laws made getting an education difficult because of legally segregated schools, colleges, libraries and other educational facilities.
+Jim Crow legally segregated schools, colleges, libraries and other educational facilities made getting an education difficult.

 When school segregation was outlawed in 1954 by Brown v the Board of Education, school segregation did not end.
-It took another ten years, Lyndon Johnson's Civil Rights Act of 1964, for some states to even start desegregating their schools and they dragged their feet in the North and South with lawsuits and counter lawsuits over Jim Crow laws in education into the 1980s.
-Still, today, there are schools that are predominantly one race or the other.
+It took another ten years, Lyndon Johnson's Civil Rights Act of 1964, for some states to start desegregating their schools and they dragged their feet into the 1980s in the North and South with lawsuits and counter lawsuits over Jim Crow laws in education.
+Still, today, there are predominantly one race or another schools.

 Lyndon Johnson's Civil Rights Act of 1964